KALEsky/hello-world/README.md

 # hello-world
-My first repository of GitHub, sad:(, because I know NOTHING!!!
+It told me to use readme branch, but I don't know the meaning what it is?!